HiveDesk

 Minimum Wage in US

-The national minimum wage in the US is $7.25 per hour.
-Each state has its own minimum wage law that can be higher than the national minimum wage.
+The federal minimum wage in the US is $7.25 per hour, unchanged since 2009.
+Each state has its own minimum wage law that can be higher than the federal minimum wage.
+Over 23 states increased their minimum wage rates for 2026, with Washington D.C. leading at $17.95/hour.

 Working Hours in US